al3xandr3/al3xandr3.github.io/_posts/2014-02-09-game-of-life.md

 - Parents don't have time.
 - Old's don't have (good) health.

-So there's the need to plan to optimize experience.
+So there's the need to plan, to optimize experience.

 ## Reference
 - http://oliveremberton.com/2014/life-is-a-game-this-is-your-strategy-guide/